Commercial broadcasting: Paid programming

 Commercial time has increased 31 seconds per hour for all prime time television shows.
 For example, ABC has increased from 9 minutes and 26 seconds to 11 minutes and 26 seconds.

 Ratings

-Programming on commercial stations is more ratings-driven—particularly during periods such as sweeps in the US and some Latin American countries.
+Programming on commercial stations is more ratings-driven— particularly during periods such as sweeps in the US and some Latin American countries.

-Other factors

-Commercial broadcasting (especially free-to-air) is sometimes controversial.
-One reason is a perceived lack of quality and risk in the programming (to which more conservative elements respond that it is too risqué much of the time), an excessively high ratio of advertising to program time (especially on children's television), and a perceived failure to serve the local interest due to media consolidation.
-Commercial radio (in particular) is criticized for a perceived homogeneity in programming, covert politically motivated censorship of content, and a desire to cut costs at the expense of a station's identifiable personality.
-Politics is a major force in media criticism, with an ongoing debate (especially in the United States) as to what moral standards – if any – are to be applied to the airwaves.

 Global commercial broadcasting

 Americas

 Commercial broadcasting is the dominant type of broadcasting in the United States and most of Latin America.
 "The US commercial system resulted from a carefully crafted cooperation endeavor by national corporations and federal regulators."

 The best-known commercial broadcasters in the United States today are the ABC, CBS, Fox, and NBC television networks, based in the United States.
 Major cable television in the United States operators include Comcast, Charter Communications and Cox Communications.
 Direct-broadcast satellite (DBS) services include DirecTV and Dish Network.

 In an hour of broadcast time on a commercial broadcasting station, 10 to 20 minutes are typically devoted to advertising.
 Advertisers pay a certain amount of money to air their commercials, usually based upon program ratings or the audience measurement of a station or network.
 This makes commercial broadcasters more accountable to advertisers than public broadcasting, a disadvantage of commercial radio and television.